AfanAljafar/blog-portofolio/README.md

 # ynoir.com

-This will be a portfolio project from afan
+This will be a portfolio project from Afan